mozilla/mozilla-opennews/what/fellowships/community/index.md

 <p class="caption">All 26 of our current and former Knight-Mozilla Fellows.</p>
 <h2>{{ page.title }}</h2>
 <p class="bodybig">The Knight-Mozilla Fellows spend 10 months working with a partner news organization, contributing to and learning from the journalism code community.
 A growing community of fellowship alumni also welcomes and supports each new cohort.
-Fellows share their curiosity,  code, and insights during their fellowship and beyond. <a href="/what/fellowships/apply">Apply to join  them today</a>.
+Fellows share their curiosity,  code, and insights during their fellowship and beyond.
 <br/><br/>
 Meet our fellows: [2015](/what/fellowships/2015meet) | [2014](/what/fellowships/2014meet) | [2013](/what/fellowships/2013meet) | [2012](/what/fellowships/2011meet)